bonny/WordPress-Simple-History/readme.txt

 - Fixed an issue where the logged time was off by some hours, due to timezone being manually set elsewhere.
   Should fix https://wordpress.org/support/topic/logged-time-off-by-2-hours and https://wordpress.org/support/topic/different-time-between-dashboard-and-logger.
+- Fixed Nextgen Gallery and Nextgen Gallery Plus logging lots and lots of event when viewing posts with galleries.
+The posts was actually updated, so this plugin did nothing wrong.
+But it was indeed a bit annoying and most likely something you don't want in your log.
+Fixes https://wordpress.org/support/topic/non-stop-logging-nextgen-gallery-items.

 = 2.9 (August 2016) =